Examples

 The examples folder contains configuration files to perform HM studies in drogon and norne using ERT.
 For example, by executing inside the example folder for drogon:

-pycopm -i coarser.txt -o drogon_coarser
+pycopm -i input.toml -o drogon_coarser

 Via OPM Flow decks